Jake Burger Player Props: Marlins vs. Reds

-On Monday, Jake Burger (.390 on-base percentage in past 10 games, 108 points above season-long percentage) and the Miami Marlins face the Cincinnati Reds, whose starting pitcher will be Brandon Williamson.
-First pitch is at 6:40 PM ET.
+Jake Burger -- with a slugging percentage of .594 in his past 10 games, including four home runs -- will be in action for the Miami Marlins versus the Cincinnati Reds, with Luke Weaver on the mound, on August 8 at 6:40 PM ET.

 Jake Burger Game Info & Props vs. the Reds